macho-catt/100-days-of-code/log.md

 **Thoughts:** I'm excited in going over redux again.
 I learned about it briefly in freecodecamp, but for the most part I didn't really understand how to implement it with react apps.
 I still remember the theory of how it works, but I forgot how to implement it in code.
 Going over it again, it definitely makes more sense than before.

+### Day 60: July 24, 2021
+#####

+**Today's Progress**: Finished sections a and b of fso part 6 including the exercises

+**Thoughts:** Redux makes a lot of sense, especially in conjunction with React.
+The exercises I've been doing have been fairly simple so far, but they seem much easier to use than pure states in react.
+I wonder if those two are going to be combined on later sections, and if so how they're going to look.
+I've been brainstorming on some project ideas, and I have some, but I don't know yet if they're going to be difficult to implement.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**